westphae/stratux/content/howto/index.md

 *If your Attitude Indicator doesn't respond when you move the sensor, be sure that this switch is on!*

+## Stratux Startup

+When this fork of Stratux is first started, it tries to connect to the sensors and, once successful, performs a separate "calibration."
+The purpose of this calibration is to determine a preliminary zero value for the gyro and accelerometer.

+It is very important when doing this calibration that the sensor remain fairly still.
+It is usually OK for it to be sitting on the glareshield with the engine running, though at these early (beta release) stages it might be better to start the stratux up and ensure it is operating before starting the engine.
+It will not calibrate if the sensor is waved around or wiggling too much.

+You will know that the sensor is calibrated when the heading on the attitude indicator swerves to show 90 degrees.
+Then you can pick up the sensor, wave it around and see how the attitude indicator responds.

 ## Sensor Orientation

-As noted earlier, it is crucial that the Stratux remain in one position in your aircraft--if it slides around, it will lose orientation.
+As noted earlier, it is crucial that the sensor remain in one position in your aircraft--if it slides around or wiggles, it will lose orientation.
 OpenFlightSolutions has a really nice base with a grippy bottom surface for their OpenFlightBox that works great for me.
+The OpenFlightBox AHRS board also affixes very firmly to the Raspberry Pi, so there is no chance for wiggling.
+With another sensor like a RY836AI, a XINY, etc. it is important to firmly affix the sensor to the case, Raspberry Pi, or something else so that it does not wiggle.

 In this initial release, the Stratux will need to be oriented roughly at "right angles" to the pitch, yaw and roll axes of the airplane, so give some thought to how it will be situated in your aircraft.
 It can sit in any orientation as long as one of the sensor's X, Y, or Z axes (positive or negative) points forward, one toward the left wing, and one up.